 If you meet the conditions, you may use the DSR when you pass on a company.
 You will not have to pay income tax over the remaining company profit if you use this scheme.
 The tax is transferred to the new owner.

 The BOR and DSR aim to make sure that businesses can continue after a transfer to a new owner.
 Small interests of 5% or less do not threaten the continued existence of a company.
-The government wants to prevent misuse of the BOR and DSR by introducing this amendment to the existing schemes.
+The government wanted to prevent misuse of the BOR and DSR by introducing this amendment to the existing schemes.

 For whom?